Trademark Registration: WAGNER🄬

 TÜV: Approved by German Technical Inspection Association

-"After 15 years of selling WAGNER products and working with various industry segments in Japan, we can confidently say that these products are once-in-a-lifetime."
+"After 15 years of successfully distributing WAGNER products across diverse industry sectors in Japan, we can confidently affirm: these are truly once-in-a-lifetime technologies."

-Refinement and Smoothing of the Surfaces by the Micro Ceramic Lubricants :
+Surface Refinement and Smoothing Through Micro Ceramic :

 The Proof 1)